2019 UHR Awards for Excellence in HR

 This work has led to greater awareness and acceptance of trans and non-binary staff and students at the university, having been supported by the Senior Management and civic leaders such as Belfast’s Lord Mayor.
 The impact of the work is still being felt in a positive way with 4 Transgender Awareness staff training sessions delivered each year (2017-2019), all of which are delivered by Dr Ellen Murray, a former student at the University, transgender woman, and highly respected policy advocate who is based in Belfast.

-“We are delighted to win this award,” said Laura Lynch, Head of Organisational Development at QUB.
+“We are delighted to win this award,” said Conor Curran, Head of Diversity and Inclusion at QUB.
 “It recognises the work undertaken at Queen’s University Belfast to raise awareness about Transgender rights and ensure that all those working and studying here feel welcomed, valued and supported – regardless of their gender identity.
 That work started 3 years ago when our HR Directorate consulted on and implemented a new Transgender Equality Policy, which applies to all staff and students.
 By working together with external Transgender Rights advocates, the University has, over the last 3 years, delivered regular lunchtime training workshops for both staff and students on Transgender rights; it has introduced 14 All Gender Facilities on campus; a new LGBT+ Staff Network (called “PRISM”) while the Students Union has hosted and delivered the “Beyond the Binaries” Programme of arts, music and comedy events for our LGBT+ students on Transgender awareness.
 The impact of our initiative has been significant, with Queen’s University recognised as a leader in this field.
 We have recently supported 15 students who requested to officially change their gender – the second highest rate among UK universities.
 We’re extremely proud to be leading the way in this area, working collaboratively with the 3rd sector and Trans organisations such as SAIL NI and Gender Jam, in the Greater Belfast area, to break down barriers and dispel common myths through engagement, education and awareness raising in order to provide a better staff and student experience for all.”

 Helen Scott of UHR spoke on behalf of the judges: “This was an impressive entry, with impact in an area where it’s difficult to get traction, in a challenging environment.
 We felt the impact was very focused, and Queen’s have shown demonstrable impact leading to change.”